sig666/SecureX-Workflow-Umbrella-EventReportToCasebook/README.md

 5. Paste to **Paste JSON or upload the workflow to import** and click **Import**

 # Configuration
-- Set the `Umbrella Organization ID` local variable to your Umbrella organization’s ID (found in your Umbrella dashboard’s URL)
+- Set the `Umbrella Organization ID` in local variable to your Umbrella organization’s ID (found in your Umbrella dashboard’s URL)
+- Set the `Category ID` in local variable to fetch Event Details you want to alert on (ex: 55,188,72,148,151,66)
+- Set the `Request Threshold` in local variable to set number of Events to fetch  per hour you want to alert on.
+This is 10 by default
+- By default, the workflow is configured to run once an hour using the `0023 - Umbrella - Excessive Requests to Incidents schedule`.
+When you import the workflow, the schedule trigger will be disabled.
+To enable the schedule:
+  - Open the workflow in the workflow editor
+  - Scroll down to the **Triggers** section of the workflow’s properties and click **Umbrella Report Polling**
+  - Uncheck the **Disable Trigger** box and click **Save**
+- If you change the schedule to every 2 hours, you would need to change `Relative Url` parameter  **from=-2hours** instead of from=-1hours in `WEB SERVICE - Request Activities`.

+# Targets
+Target Group: `Default TargetGroup`

+# Account Keys
+Default

+# Reccomendation
+To import 023 - Umbrella - Excessive Requests to Incidents schedule and check the details in this Workflow Many compornents have been adapted.